HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/deployment/preparation/optional_configure_apps.md

     exposeConfigurationConsole: true
 ```

-When Admin Console is enabled (by setting the property to `true`), you should be able to access WebSphere Application Server Solution Console on port `10203` by requesting the example shown below.
+When Admin Console is enabled (by setting the property to `true`), the IBM WebSphere Application Server Solution Console is available on port `10203` by requesting the example shown below.

 ```
 https://yourhost:10203/ibm/console/